 The other issue that affects performance: static pressure from ductwork.

 In the HVAC world, “external static pressure” refers to any restrictions in the air delivery system that forces the fan to work harder.
 This restriction could be a filter, a half-closed damper, a bend in the ductwork that causes air to change direction or just the friction of the air rubbing against the ductwork itself.
 Some of these restrictions, such as the filters, are necessary and beneficial but the overall goal is to reduce external static pressure (ESP) as much as possible for optimal performance.

-While the solution has not yet been officially unveiled, the engineers at Quest have been developing a new approach to help cultivators, facility managers and everyone in between maintain the precise relative humidity levels they expect.
+The engineers at Quest have been developing a new approach to help cultivators, facility managers and everyone in between maintain the precise relative humidity levels they expect.